Dresden: Post-war

-The damage from Allied air raids was so extensive that a narrow-gauge light railway system was constructed after the war to remove the debris, though being makeshift there were frequent derailments.
-This seven-line railway system employed 5,000 staff and 40 locomotives, all of which bore women's names.
-The last train remained in service until 1958, though the last official debris clearance team was only disbanded in 1977.
+After the war, Dresden became part of the Soviet occupation zone in Germany.
+The damage from Allied air raids was so extensive that a narrow-gauge light railway system was constructed to remove the debris.
+This seven-line railway system employed 5,000 staff and 40 locomotives.
+The last train remained in service until 1958, though the last debris clearance team was only disbanded in 1977.